Hint at an axion-like particle from the redshift dependence of blazar spectra: INTRODUCTION

-The main issue we are concerned with in this paper is a possible correlation between the distribution of blazar VHE {\it emitted spectra} and the {\it redshift}.
+The main issue we are going to address is a possible {\it correlation} between the $\{\Gamma_{\rm em} \}$ {\it distribution} of the blazars in ${\cal S}$ and their {\it redshift} $z$.

-Superficially, the reader might well wonder about such a question.
-Why should a correlation of this kind exist?
-Cosmological evolutionary effects are certainly harmless out to redshift $z \simeq 0.5$, and when observational selection biases are properly taken into account no such a correlation is expected to show up.
-As we shell see, this is not the case, and it is indeed this fact that has prompted our analysis.
+At first sight, the reader might well wonder about such a question.
+After all, why should a correlation of this kind exist for the blazars belonging to ${\cal S}$?
+Cosmological evolutionary effects in the sources are certainly harmless up to redshift $z = 0.6$ and when observational selection biases are properly taken into account we are unable to figure out which kind of physical mechanism can be responsible for such a statistical correlation.
+As a consequence, we expect that the best-fit regression line of the $\{\Gamma_{\rm em} \}$ distribution should be a {\it straight horizontal} line in the $\Gamma_{\rm em} - z$ plane.